Saint Library

 Early Life

-Born around 50 AD in Antioch — the city where followers of Jesus were first called 'Christians' — Ignatius sat at the Apostle John's feet and became the third Bishop of Antioch.
+Born around 50 AD in Antioch — the city where followers of Jesus were first called 'Christians' — Ignatius was, by tradition, a disciple of the Apostle John and became the third Bishop of Antioch.

 Turning Point